 Breck's Ultimate Four semi-private lesson is the ideal combination of a large-group and private course, giving the maximum four participants plenty of one-on-one time with the instructor.

-Woodward at Copper offers a year-round indoor ski and snowboard camp with foam pits, trampolines, simulated snow and more allow to riders to test their skills before launching outdoors.
+Woodward at Copper offers a year-round indoor ski and snowboard camp with foam pits, trampolines, simulated snow and more to allow riders to test their skills before launching outdoors.

-Extremes with Ease is of the mountain’s newest lessons, taking groups down powdery bowls on some of Crested Butte’s legendary untamed terrain.
+Extremes with Ease is one of the mountain’s newest lessons, taking groups down powdery bowls on some of Crested Butte’s legendary untamed terrain.
 Groups of four and eight intermediate skiers and snowboarders head out with instructors for skill-focused sessions.

 Camp Keystone is more than just a ski school for your kids.
 Sure, they'll learn to ski and snowboard, but they'll also participate in lots of other winter activities, including kids' nights out, themed days and other snowy fun.